-I tried to self-correct.
+I tried to self correct.
 I started exercising more.
-I went to a dermatologist who prescribed me all sorts of treatments that were supposed to clear my face up.
+I went to a dermatologist who prescribed me all sorts of treatments that were supposed to clear up my face.
 For 15 months I tried different medications and exercise regimens, but nothing worked.
 Everyday, I got more frustrated with my inability to solve these problems.
 The struggle was real.

 Which was unfortunate, because the answer was right underneath my nose the whole time.
 Literally.
 Fixing everything was as simple as changing what I put in my mouth.

 I decided to quit eating sugar and dairy.
 Not because my doctors warned me about these specific foods—no, they never even mentioned them—but because I read a blog post by some random person who said they had similar problems and the diet worked for them.